jenkinsci/hashicorp-vault-plugin/README.md

 - The environment variable `CASC_VAULT_AGENT_ADDR` is optional.
 It takes precedence over `CASC_VAULT_URL` and is used for connecting to a Vault Agent.
 [See this section](#vault-agent)
 - The environment variable `CASC_VAULT_MOUNT` is optional.
 (Vault auth mount.
 For example, `ldap` or another username & password authentication type, defaults to `userpass`.)
 - The environment variable `CASC_VAULT_NAMESPACE` is optional.
 If used, sets the Vault namespace for Enterprise Vaults.
+- The environment variable `CASC_VAULT_PREFIX_PATH` is optional.
+If used, allows to use complex prefix paths (for example with KV secrets available at `my/long/data/prefix/kv/secret1` set this to `my/long/data/prefix/kv`).
 - The environment variable `CASC_VAULT_FILE` is optional, provides a way for the other variables to be read from a file instead of environment variables.
 - The environment variable `CASC_VAULT_ENGINE_VERSION` is optional.
 If unset, your vault path is assumed to be using kv version 2.
 If your vault path uses engine version 1, set this variable to `1`.
 - The issued token should have read access to vault path `auth/token/lookup-self` in order to determine its expiration time.
 JCasC will re-issue a token if its expiration is reached (except for `CASC_VAULT_TOKEN`).